earth-chris/elapid/README.md

 In addition to species occurrence records, maxent requires a set of pseudo-absence (i.e. background) points.
 These are a random geographic samping of where you might expect to find a species.

-You can use `elapid` to create a random geographic sampling of points from unmasked locations within a raster extent:
+You can use `elapid` to create a random geographic sampling of points from unmasked locations within a raster's extent:

 ```python
 count = 10000 # the number of points to generate